 School Turnaround AmeriCorps

-The School Turnaround AmeriCorps program supports the placement of a dedicated cadre of AmeriCorps members from the Corporation for National and Community Service (CNCS) in persistently underachieving schools across the country.
-These AmeriCorps members will be serving in schools implementing school turnaround interventions as required by Department of Education’s (ED) School Improvement Grant (SIG) program or as required through Elementary and Secondary Education Act (ESEA) flexibility.
+The School Turnaround AmeriCorps program is a partnership between the Corporation for National and Community Service (CNCS) and the U.S. Department of Education (ED) to support the placement of a dedicated cadre of AmeriCorps members from CNCS in persistently underachieving schools across the country.
+These AmeriCorps members will be serving in schools implementing school turnaround interventions as required by ED’s School Improvement Grant (SIG) program or as required through Elementary and Secondary Education Act (ESEA) flexibility.

 Members will help keep students on track to graduate by working to increase student academic achievement, attendance and high school graduation rates; improve college and career readiness; and provide college enrollment assistance and advisement.

-The program supports organizations that serve low-performing schools around the country, including those in rural areas, and expands on the efforts of Together for Tomorrow, an initiative between ED, CNCS, and the White House Office of Faith-based and Neighborhood Partnerships.
+The program supports organizations that serve low-performing schools around the country, including those in rural areas.

-Each year more than 650 School Turnaround AmeriCorps members participating in the initiative will support a variety of intervention efforts aimed at addressing the unique needs of each SIG and Priority school.
-The 13 awardees will place members in approximately 70 SIG/priority schools in urban and rural communities across the country to support turnaround interventions in 14 states and the District of Columbia.
+Each year more than 500 School Turnaround AmeriCorps members participating in the initiative will support a variety of intervention efforts aimed at addressing the unique needs of each SIG, Priority and focus school.
+In 2016 CNCS awarded its second three-year cohort of School Turnaround AmeriCorps programs.
+The 7 awardees will place members in approximately 90 SIG/priority schools in urban and rural communities across the country to support turnaround interventions in 10 states and the District of Columbia.

-School Turnaround AmeriCorps will be supported by an initial investment of $15 million in public funds from both agencies and leverage an anticipated $18 million in grantee match funding during a three-year cycle.
-In addition, AmeriCorps members who complete their service in the program will qualify for a Segal AmeriCorps Education Award, which could total $1.5 million a year for all participants.
+School Turnaround AmeriCorps will be supported through an anticipated investment of $15 million in public funds from both agencies and leverage an anticipated $15 million in grantee match funding during the 2016-2018 program years.
+In addition, AmeriCorps members who successfully complete their service in the program will qualify for a Segal AmeriCorps Education Award, which could total $1.5 million a year for all participants.